Before traveling to Spain, I originally intended get a local sim card. but T-Mobile offered such a great international plan, I had to give it a try.

 Regarding data speed, the websites kept timing out with just 2G.
 So I added the Plus option for an extra $25/mo.
 This gave me high speed data out of U.S., GoGo in-flight perks, video streaming and hot spot usage.
 NOTE: The Plus option can only be added/removed on the same billing cycle as the T-Mobile One plan and is not pro-rated.

 This plan required a credit check.
 They used Transunion for my application.

 On my layover through London Heathrow, I had service through EE, and in Spain I had service through Movistar, Vodafone and Orange.
 There were no connectivity issues at all and as much as I hate this word – it really was seamless.

 Keeping my U.S. number was also handy to receive dual authentication codes via text.
 And of course, it was great for friends and business associates to keep in touch.
 Just don’t forget to set your privacy hours if on a different time zone!

 I already owned an unlocked iPhone, so all I had to do was change the sim card.
 Also, I saved $160 the first week with T-Mobile through a $150 special for changing carriers, and a Tuesday special for a $2 movie ticket through Fandango.

 I had some trepidation about how this would work, but T-Mobile is a great solution for the international traveler.

-Update: Although T-Mobile is untouchable for their international plan, their domestic U.S. plans are significantly higher than AT&T. So depending on your travel habits, this will probably be the deciding factor for your carrier choice.
+Summary: Although T-Mobile is untouchable for their international plan, their domestic U.S. plans are significantly higher than AT&T. Depending on the extent of your your travel habits, this will probably be the deciding factor for your carrier choice.